 Cigna Corneal Remodeling Coverage Criteria and Medical Necessity Requirements 2025

-MM 0141 in the Cigna system is a coverage policy that draws a clear line.
-It covers procedures used to correct refractive errors—myopia, hyperopia, presbyopia, and astigmatism.
-It does not cover corneal procedures performed to treat eye disease, including corneal transplantation.
+The Cigna corneal remodeling coverage policy under MM 0141 is narrow.
+It covers procedures used specifically to correct refractive errors—myopia, hyperopia, presbyopia, and astigmatism.
+That's the boundary.
+Procedures performed to treat eye disease, including corneal transplantation, fall outside this policy entirely.

 Cigna Corneal Remodeling Exclusions and Non-Covered Indications